 2. Hire agents proactively.

 Many brokerages make the mistake of only recruiting agents when they already have a vacancy they need to fill.
 Recruiting shouldn’t be a process that you only perform as needed because agents often leave on short notice if you want to seize the market.
 In this scenario, a brokerage remains at a competitive disadvantage while it struggles to find a replacement quickly.
-This practice also limits the possible candidates to agents who are actively looking for a job.
+This practice also limits the possible candidates to agents actively looking for a job.

 3. Use events to your advantage.